funsimator/Code-Examples/README.md

 C#  : Examples from a Unity practice from my 3rd Semester

 Java : A simple chat client using TCP from my 4th Semester

+OPenGL: A Toon-Shader and a Shader that gradualy transforms a rectangle into a circle